ARUNKARTHICKEYAN2006/CNC_PYP2/README.md

-Program Title: Simple Calculator using Python
+# 🧮 Simple Calculator using Python

-Description:
+## 📋 Description
-This is a basic command-line calculator that allows users to perform the following arithmetic operations:
+This is a basic **command-line calculator** built using Python 🐍.
+It allows users to perform the following arithmetic operations:

-Addition
+- ➕ Addition

-Subtraction
+- ➖ Subtraction

-Multiplication
+- ✖️ Multiplication

-Division
+- ➗ Division

-The program runs continuously in a loop until the user chooses to exit.
+The program continues running in a loop until the user chooses to exit 🚪.

+---

-How It Works:
+## ⚙️ How It Works

-The user is shown a menu of options (Add, Subtract, Multiply, Divide, Exit).
+1. 🧭 Displays a menu with options:
+   - 1️⃣ Add
+   - 2️⃣ Subtract
+   - 3️⃣ Multiply
+   - 4️⃣ Divide
+   - 5️⃣ Exit

-The user selects an option by entering a number from 1 to 5.
+2. 🔢 The user selects an option by entering a number from **1 to 5**.

-If a valid option (1–4) is chosen, the user is prompted to enter two numbers.
+3. 🧮 If the option is **1–4**, the user is prompted to enter two numbers.

-The selected operation is performed, and the result is displayed.
+4. ✅ The calculator performs the selected operation and displays the result.

-If option 5 is chosen, the program exits.
+5. ❌ If **option 5** is selected, the program exits.

-If an invalid option is entered, the program shows an error message and repeats the menu.
+6. 🛑 If an invalid input is provided, an error message is shown and the menu is repeated.

-Features:

-Handles division by zero gracefully.
+---

+## 🌟 Features

+- ✅ **Handles division by zero** gracefully with a warning.
-Uses functions for each operation.
+- 🔧 Uses **modular functions** for each operation.

-Simple and interactive user interface via the terminal.
+- 👨‍💻 Simple and interactive terminal interface.
+- 🔁 Keeps running until you choose to exit.